priyamthakkar2001/COMP-646_Fashion_Recommendation_and_VirtualTryon/README.md

 The application will run on http://127.0.0.1:5000/ by default.
 You can access it using any web browser.

+## Usage

+Navigate to `http://127.0.0.1:5000/` in your web browser to start exploring the Fashion Recommendation System.
+Use the features provided to view different fashion styles and try them on virtually.

 ## Troubleshoot

 If you are having issues with the `embeddings_EfficientB7.pkl` file, Navigate to `Fashion Project Flask/data` folder and download the file using `gdown` using the following command: